Small (journal)

-Small is a weekly peer-reviewed scientific journal covering nanotechnology.
+Small is a weekly peer-reviewed scientific journal covering micro- and nanotechnology.
 It was established in 2005 as a monthly journal, switched to biweekly in 2009, and to weekly in 2015.
 It is published by Wiley-VCH and the editor-in-chief is José Oliveira.
 According to the Journal Citation Reports, the journal has a 2023 impact factor of 13.0.